+No guaranteed annual bonus or guaranteed salary increase

 We do not provide our executive officers with guaranteed annual salary increases or annual or multi-year guaranteed bonuses.

-Alnylam's Insider Trading Policy expressly prohibits hedging company securities.
-Further, it does not permit waivers allowing for pre-clearance/pre-approval under certain situations.
-No excise tax and generally no other tax gross-ups No pledging We do not provide our executives with excise tax gross-ups and we generally do not provide other recurring tax gross-ups.
-Alnylam's Insider Trading Policy expressly prohibits pledging of company securities.
-Further, it does not perm waivers allowing for pre-clearance/pre-approval under certain situations.
-Limited perquisites Stock ownership guidelines Consistent with our pay-for-performance philosophy, we provide very limited perquisites to our executives.
+No excise tax and generally no other tax gross-ups

+We do not provide our executives with excise tax gross-ups and we generally do not provide other recurring tax gross-ups.

+• Limited perquisites

+Consistent with our pay-for-performance philosophy, we provide very limited perquisites to our executives.
 We do not provide personal perquisites such as automobile leases, driver services or personal use of aircraft.

-We maintain stock ownership guidelines for our directors (including our CEO) and for the president of the company
+• Independent compensation consultant